-To start, you must upload a tab-delimited text file.
-(To convert an Excel file, export it as "tab-delimited text.")
-The file should have columns for the chromosome (e.g., "chr7" or "7") and the start position (base coordinates) of all target regions.
-Including a stop position column guarantees that the entire region from start position to stop postion will be included in the primer product, up to a product size of 10,000bp.
-Since the minimum product size is 200 bases, the use of a stop position column is not always necessary.
+The entire region from start position to stop position will be included in the primer product, up to a product size of 10,000bp.
+Regardless of whether you use this parameter, the default minimum product size is 200bp.
 Any extra columns included in the input file will be ignored and re-printed in output.
 Using a header line will make the output more readable, but it's not required.
 (The use of multiple header lines is not allowed.)

 Here's what an input file might look like:

 The AllPrimers file lists all primers returned by Runs 1 and 2 of Primer3 for all input regions, including primers that fail the isPCR test.
 Primers in this file are ordered by Primer ID, which follows the format chr_startPos_stopPos_RunNum_PrimerNum.
-The run number corresponds to Run 1 or Run 2 of Primer3, and Primer Number is a number from 1 to 20 assigned by Primer3.
-(Since Primer3 returns up to 20 primers per run per target region, these numbers are used to uniquely identify each pair of primers.)
+The run number corresponds to this tool's Run 1 or Run 2 of Primer3, and Primer Number is a number from 1-20.
+(With default settings, Primer3 returns up to 20 primers, and it ranks them from 1-20.)

 The FailedRegions file lists all of the input regions for which no primers were printed in the BestPrimers file.
 Either Primer3 failed to find any primers, or all of Primer3's primers failed the isPCR test.